Education Through Music-Los Angeles

 Education Through Music - Los Angeles is an independent 501(c)(3) organization founded in 2006 in Los Angeles in the United States.
-The group aims to provide and promote music education into the curricula of schools of low-income students in the Los Angeles and surrounding areas, in order to enhance students' academic performance and creative and general development.
+The group aims to provide and promote music education as a core subject in under-resourced schools in the Los Angeles and surrounding areas, in order to enhance students' academic performance and overall development.

-The group works with inner-city elementary schools that are not able to develop or sustain school-wide music programs.
-ETM-LA provides under-served Los Angeles youth with weekly, yearlong music classes at no cost to the school.
+The group works with inner-city elementary schools that are unable to develop or sustain school-wide music programs independently.
+ETM-LA provides under-resourced Los Angeles youth with weekly, yearlong music classes at no cost to the school.
 The goal is to combine music with all other academic subjects in order to reinforce learning and development in all areas, as well as encourage the school to embrace music as a core subject by involving all members of the school community.
-Currently, ETM-LA serves over 12,000 Los Angeles school children, including students with special needs, with weekly, yearlong music instruction in disciplines such as violin, cello, guitar, flute, chorus, and general music.
+Currently, ETM-LA reaches over 18,000 Los Angeles school children across 41 schools and five school districts, including students with special needs.
+Students are provided with weekly, yearlong music instruction in disciplines such as choir, band, orchestra, Orff, modern band, and general music.

 ETM-LA headquarters are located in Burbank, California and since its creation has been led by Executive Director Victoria Lanier.
 Education Through Music-Los Angeles is an affiliate music education program based on the "Education Through Music" (ETM) model, used since 1991 in New York City.